po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/04-Day/04-Day-LessonPlan.md

     statusEl.innerText = "";
   ```

-  * `incrementLikesRequest` makes an API call, then sets a status DOM element at the top of the page to let the user know whether of not their save was successful.
+  * `incrementLikesRequest` makes an API call, then sets a status DOM element at the top of the page to let the user know whether or not their save was successful.

   ```js
   incrementLikesRequest(id, likes)